meredithroncejero/Facts-about-rabies-/README.md

-# Interesting Facts you might didn't know about rabies.
+# Interesting Facts You Might Didn't Know About Rabies.
 This website project will discuss the history, treatment, and symptoms of rabies.
 It's an interesting topic for safety and additional knowledge.